 - Depend on His support and help as He works in us and for us.

-May the Lord God transform us and grow us in our faith to depend on His Holy Spirit to know, love and serve Him, King Unlike Any Other.
+May the Lord God transform us and grow us in our faith to depend on His Holy Spirit to know, love and serve Him, our King Incomparable.